xuwangyin/GAT-Generative-Adversarial-Training/README.md

 # GAT: Generative Adversarial Training

-This repository lists the repositories of codes used for carrying out all the experiments in the paper "GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification [[OpenReview](https://openreview.net/forum?id=SJeQEp4YDH)] [[arXiv](https://arxiv.org/abs/1905.11475)]"
+A list of the repositories of codes used for carrying out all the experiments in the paper "GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification [[OpenReview](https://openreview.net/forum?id=SJeQEp4YDH)] [[arXiv](https://arxiv.org/abs/1905.11475)]"

 - MNIST Experiments: https://github.com/xuwangyin/GAT-MNIST
 - CIFAR10 Experiments: https://github.com/xuwangyin/GAT-CIFAR10